senanu/b40/docs/labs/writing_lab_reports.md

 # Writing lab reports in Bio 40

 The primary way that scientists communicate their research is through written papers, published in peer-reviewed journals.
 Although we won’t be publishing our research in Bio 40, you should be learning to write in the appropriate style so that this form of communication becomes more natural to you.
 This brief guide should help you to understand the style and what is expected of you.
 I have also included a [checklist](writing_checklist.html) as a quick, additional guide.
-I also encourage you to use the [peer review rubric](peer_review_rubric.html) as a guide to your writing.
+I also encourage you to use the [peer review rubric for Introductions](peer_review_intro_rubric.html) and the [peer review rubric for papers](peer_review_rubric.html) to help guide your writing.

 Throughout this guide, examples will be given for a hypothetical experiment in which we are trying to determine why a flashlight does not work.